 TGbe editor: Please modify the following paragraph in subclause 9.4.2.217 Max Channel Switch Time element as shown below (#14118):

-The Switch Time field is a 3-octet field indicating the maximum time delta between the time the last Beacon frame is transmitted by the AP in the current channel and the expected time of the first Beacon frame in the new channel, expressed in TUs.
+The Switch Time field is a 3-octet field.
+When the Max Channel Switch Time element is carried outside a Basic Multi-Link element, the Switch Time field indicates the maximum time delta between the time the last Beacon frame is transmitted by the AP in the current channel and the expected time of the first Beacon frame in the new channel, expressed in TUs.
+When the Max Channel Switch Time element is carried in a Basic Multi-Link element, in the Per-STA Profile subelement corresponding to a reported AP, the Switch Time field indicates the maximum time delta between the time the last Beacon frame is transmitted by the reported AP in its current channel and the expected time of the first Beacon frame in its new channel, expressed in TUs, until the channel switch takes effect.
+After the channel switch has occurred on the reported link, the Switch Time field indicates the estimated time delta between the time the frame carrying the Basic Multi-Link element containing the Max Channel Switch Time element is transmitted by the reporting AP and the expected time of the first Beacon in the new channel by the reported AP (see 35.3.11).

 11.9.3.2 Selecting and advertising a new channel in an infrastructure BSS